Introduction WHO Global Strategy for Food Safety

 Relation to QAssurance

 Emphasising the need for a food safety system shows how essential the work of QAssurance is and looking closer iMIS Food could help to tackle some of the problems.
-In the articles, drivers of change in global food threats were mentioned especially looking at diseases.
+In the articles, drivers of change in global food were mentioned especially looking at diseases.
 Here QAssurance provides information about diseases and hazards.
 Same as for the next driver, global changes and their impact on the food supply chain, information can be provided, such as consulting about food fraud, training or the iMIS Food system, which has a traceability component.
 Same as for the drivers of change iMIS can be supportive in achieving the strategic priorities too.

 Sources